aminazadeh/Scrape/README.md

-Scraping Divar or Sheypoor for data analysis
+Scraping Divar for data analysis

+Scraped contents include: {
+    Images,
+    Ads Links(for further use),
+    Descriptions,
+}